-The Duke-NUS PhD program in Integrated Biology and Medicine provides training in translational bioscience, covering a broad spectrum of disciplines including cell and molecular biology, biochemistry, physiology, and health policy.
+The Duke-NUS PhD programme in Integrated Biology and Medicine provides training in translational bioscience, covering a broad spectrum of disciplines including cell and molecular biology, biochemistry, physiology, and health policy.
 During the first semester students complete a core course entitled “Molecules to Medicines” where they learn fundamentals in biomedical research, while simultaneously conducting two laboratory rotations.
 Subsequently, students choose a thesis mentor and complete their advanced training in one of five specialty tracks:

 The degree, which will take on average 4 to 5 years to complete, culminates with the development of a written thesis and a successful oral dissertation defense.

-Like the Duke-NUS MD program, the Ph.D. core course incorporates a novel education strategy which rapidly transitions students to a mode of learning better suited for a lifelong career in biomedical research.
+Like the Duke-NUS MD programme, the PhD core course incorporates a novel education strategy which rapidly transitions students to a mode of learning better suited for a lifelong career in biomedical research.
 From the first week in the program, students are introduced to scientific literature searches, evaluation and critique of seminal scientific papers.
 The core curriculum is delivered in a small group collaborative learning environment that reinforces critical thinking and public debate.
 An overview of the curriculum follows.

-All PhD candidates participate in the 15-week core course called “Molecules to Medicines” during their first semester of the PhD program.
+All PhD candidates participate in the 15-week core course called “Molecules to Medicines” during their first semester of the PhD programme.
 This course introduces students to translational research, and provides training on experimental models, methods and mechanisms that drive current investigations into human disease.
 Scientific ethics training is woven throughout the course.
 This course is taught by a range of Duke-NUS faculty and staff who introduce their expertise to the students.
 This is not a lecture course, but an interactive learning course that requires significant preparation and participation.

-Students will also conduct two 8-week lab rotations from among the Duke-NUS Signature Research Programs.
+Students will also conduct three 6-week lab rotations from among the Duke-NUS Signature Research Programs.
 Mentors for the rotations must be regular ranked faculty and be on the approved mentor list.
 These rotations are structured to provide students with first hand exposure to the labs where they may choose to conduct their PhD research.
 At the end of the rotations, students will be asked to commit to a thesis mentor and a specialty discipline.

 During the second semester, students may continue with coursework and/or begin primary research.
 Specifics will be dependent on the specialty areas students choose to pursue.

 At the start of the second year, students will work toward developing their thesis projects.
-Students may or may not continue with formal coursework, however, all PhD candidates are expected to actively participate in Duke-NUS research seminars and journal clubs sponsored by their Signature Research Programs.
+Students may or may not continue with formal coursework, however, all PhD candidates are expected to actively participate in Duke-NUS research seminars and journal clubs sponsored by their Signature Research Programmes.
 These seminars provide students with a forum to give oral presentations, evaluate literature, analyze competitive science, and share ideas on major breakthroughs and future directions for their research field.
 This activity provides a critical foundation for a career in translational research.
 Current Duke-NUS Research Seminars are found here.

 In the first semester, all PhD students take a qualifying or preliminary exam.
 Successful students will defend a mock grant proposal, providing the faculty with the opportunity to evaluate their fundamental knowledge and ability to purse hypothesis-based research.